Quantum Matter Academy

 Our early career researchers are an important part of the cluster.
 Their interests are represented in the committees by the QMA representatives, who are elected every two years.

-The election of these representatives are held during the QMA retreats with the latest QMA reprentatives being elected in Erfurt 2021.
+The election of these representatives are held during the QMA retreats with the latest QMA reprentatives being elected in Leipzig 2023.

 During my PhD, I developed the molecular nanoprobe technique (MONA) to measure transport on the nanoscale with an STM.
 Since we use a single molecule as a detector, we are interested in the interaction between molecules and surfaces of interest in addition to transport measurements.
 I finished my PhD and continue as a junior scientist in the group of Matthias Bode.